-We deny GSA's motion because there is a genuine issue concerning whether there was in fact a meeting of the minds regarding the disposition of the minipile claim by modification 82.
-The modification says that GSA would increase the contract price by \$200,000 and, in return, Trataros would release "all claims . . . relating to . . . delay . . . and any other claims for time extensions and related costs" through December 31, 1999.
-The modification also says that the \$200,000 increase in the contract price compensated Trataros for "all costs . . . incurred as a result of any delay" through December 31, 1999.
-GSA says that it considered the minipile claim to be a claim for a compensable time extension and that it intended for modification 82 to settle all such claims.
-Trataros counters that it did not consider the minipile claim to be a claim for a compensable time extension and that it did not intend for modification 82 to settle the claim.
-Trataros also says that GSA evaluated the merits of the minipile claim after modification 82 was executed, and notes that GSA did not raise accord and satisfaction as a defense when it denied the claim.
-Both parties support their positions with affidavits signed by people who participated in the negotiations leading up to modification 82.
-This conflicting evidence prevents GSA from establishing at this stage of the proceedings that there was a meeting of the minds regarding the nature of the minipile claim and whether the scope of modification 82 included that claim.
-Accordingly, GSA's motion for summary relief must be denied.
+We deny Trataros's motion for the same reason that we denied GSA's motion.
+That is, there is a genuine issue concerning whether there was in fact a meeting of the minds regarding the disposition of the minipile claim by modification 82.
+In the modification, Trataros released "all claims . . . relating to . . . delay . . . and any other claims for time extensions and related costs . . . through December 31, 1999."
+The contracting officer explained in her deposition that the minipile claim was not discussed when modification 82 was negotiated and that when those negotiations occurred, she considered the minipile claim to be only a claim for a differing site condition, not a claim asking for a time extension.
+Later, she concluded that the minipile claim was one for a time extension and, as such, had been included in modification 82.
+Viewing the deposition testimony in a light favorable to GSA, the non-movant, we conclude that the deposition testimony does not establish that there was a meeting of the minds regarding the nature of the minipile claim and whether the scope of modification 82 included that claim.
+Accordingly, Trataros's motion for summary relief must be denied.